-Under the domestic transfer pricing rules, which follow the OECD guidelines, terms and conditions of transactions between related parties should follow those that independent entities in a comparable transaction would establish (arm's length).
+Under domestic transfer pricing rules, which follow the OECD guidelines, terms and conditions of transactions between related parties should follow those that independent entities in a comparable transaction would establish (arm's length principle).
 Otherwise, the tax authorities may adjust the terms and conditions.

-Regarding the personal scope, the regulations determine broadly that two entities are considered related when one can exercise directly or indirectly a significant influence over the management of the other.
-They provide an extensive list of situations under which the "related party test" is considered met.
+The regulations determine broadly that two entities are considered related when one can exercise, directly or indirectly, a significant influence over the management of the other.
+They provide an extensive list of situations in which companies meet the related-party test.

 The regulations further establish specific, yet extensive, documentation compliance requirements, which in certain cases require that a transfer pricing file be prepared and maintained.
-Taxpayers are also required to disclose in their annual tax and accounting return information on any transactions with related parties, their identity, amount and whether contemporaneous documentation was prepared.
+Taxpayers are also required to disclose the identity of related parties, amount and whether contemporaneous documentation was prepared in their annual tax return and accounting information on any transactions.

-These regulations include the possibility of taxpayers entering into advanced pricing agreements (APAs) with the tax authorities, which may apply for up to four years
+These regulations include the possibility of taxpayers entering into advanced pricing agreements (APAs) with the tax authorities, which may apply for up to four years.